Skip to main content

 Example Tasks

-To load all the tasks from the ScienceAgentBench dataset and make them available as example tasks, download the dataset into the backend/benchmark directory.
-Note that you need to download the full benchmark.zip using the link in the repository README file.
-Once you have downloaded and extracted the data, run the following script:
+To load all the tasks from the ScienceAgentBench dataset into the backend and make them available for usage, download the dataset into the backend/benchmark directory and run the following script:

 cd backend